 wanted: your great literature!

-Please note our new feature: all non-contest submissions will be considered for our new $200 Staff Choice Award: an accepted piece chosen by our staff as best embodying two things we love and respect about writing: stylistic ambition and social engagement.
-One author each issue will receive this award, announced with the issue's release in May.
+All accepted authors are paid, and all non-contest submissions will be considered for our $200 Staff Choice Award: an accepted submission chosen by our staff as best embodying two things we love and respect about writing: stylistic ambition and social engagement.
+One author each issue will receive this award, announced with the issue's release (usually in May).

-Note: Future submissions will be read for our spring 2024 issue.
+Note: Submissions are being read for our spring 2026 issue.
 They must be previously unpublished, and simultaneous submissions are totally fine (but please withdraw accepted pieces immediately; the lack of this practice has increased far too much for us lately).

-Note 2.0: We generally charge a two dollar fee so that we can do something we hope all agree is a good thing: pay all our authors, at least $40 per writer; usually we have free submissions in early Dec and May ... and during June and July, we offer free submissions to any authors who self-identify as being from underrepresented or minoritized communities or simply can't afford the $2 fee.
+Note 2.0: We generally charge a two dollar fee so that we can do something we hope all agree is a good thing: pay all our authors, at least $40 per writer; usually we have free submissions in early Dec and May ... and during most of June and July, we're happy to provide free submissions to any authors who self-identify as being from underrepresented or minoritized communities or simply can't afford the $2 fee.
+Just email our editor at sbernard (at) laverne (dot) edu for more information.

 Happy submitting, and feel free to visit/like our Facebook page!